flavian95/Servicii-Medicale-Java/readme.md

-Servicii-Medicale-Java is a Java application that implements core functionality for managing medical services.
+Medical-Services-Java is a Java application that implements core functionality for managing medical services.
 This project is designed to help learners and developers understand the basics of building a modular Java system for healthcare-related operations.

 🧠 Overview